Tiguer04/Journal-Trading-Project/README.md

-# My first proyect
-## This is my first proyect with almost three months learning programming, using --> HTML --> CSS --> JavaScript.
+# 🧩  Journal Trading Project  🧩

-### Explanation --> Daily I make trading, so I wanted to create a interactive chart where I can see my results month by month.
+### 🔵 Context: Daily I make trading, so I wanted to create a interactive chart where I can see my results month by month.

 ### ⬇️ INSTRUCTIONS ⬇️

 ###  INPUTS ⬇️
 #### There is two inputs, the first contain the quantity of the operation (the capital, when you lose or when you win).
 ####  - The fisrt value, you put into this input, will be the `Initial Capital Value`.